chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 ## What does it mean for an organization to be a good open source citizen? 🤔

-In this chapter, we will explore what it means for an organization to contribute to open source and how to build a contribution model that is impactful for both the organization and the open source project.
+In this chapter, we will explore what it means for an organization to contribute to open source and how to participate in open source projects in a fruitful way for both the organization and the open source project.

+> **Important** > [Module 03](../03-improving-oss-impact/README.md) will provide more insights into how an organization can maximize its impact on open source projects and how to best manage its organization-wide open source strategy.

 Historically, the relationship between some open source projects and organizations that use OSS has been shaky.
 This is partly due to how organizations build business relationships, which are not always aligned with or work for open source projects and communities, so some organizations struggle to find productive and impactful ways to contribute to open source.
 Another source of friction arises when the organization's needs and motivations to participate in open source are not aligned with or communicated to the project and their community.
 In those cases, the organization can often be perceived as self-serving, and it might struggle to establish trust within the open-source community.

 However, some success cases exist in which organizations and open source projects have established fruitful and long-term relationships.
 We will provide some [examples of impactful corporate engagements later in this chapter](#examples-of-good-corporate-open-source-contributions-️).

-> **Note** > [Chapter 2.4.](../02-participating-in-oss/04-contributing-tips.md) covers many contribution best practices that apply to both individual and corporate contributors.
+> **Note** > [Chapter 2.4.](../02-participating-in-oss/04-contributing-tips.md) introduces several contribution best practices that apply to both individual and corporate contributors.

 A typical contribution pattern adopted by organizations is to give employees a substantial amount of their contractual time to participate in open source projects.
-We have highlighted multiple times in this guide that every project is different, so whenever you decide to contribute to a new project, you will need to familiarize yourself with the project and its community standards.
+We have highlighted multiple times in this guide that every project is different, so whenever you decide to contribute to a new project, you must familiarize yourself with the project and its community standards.
 Some actions you can take to get acquainted with these processes are:

 - **Join the community:** Each community has unique participation modes and channels.
 A project's documentation often details the community's communication channels and how to join them.